 12. Hair Accessories

-You can use old hair accessories anywhere you need rubber bands, tiebacks or clips.
-Use hair clips or ties to hold your curtains open; you can also use them to secure poles, stems or branches in your garden.
+You can use old hair accessories anywhere you need rubber bands, tiebacks, or clips.
+Hair clips or ties are great for holding your curtains open.
+They can also be great for securing poles, stems, or branches in your garden.

 13. Unused Keys

-Over time, we all accumulate a large number of random, no-longer-used keys.
+Over time, we all accumulate many random, no-longer-used keys.
 Don’t toss them out; use them for craft projects!
 Keys make cool jewelry and can be used to make unique necklaces and earrings.

 14. Aluminum Foil

-Widely accepted in most recycling programs, aluminum foil can also be used for a variety of purposes around the house.
-If you’re growing plants in the shade and would like to get a bit more light to them, arrange pieces of foil just behind your plants in order to reflect sunlight in their direction.
+Widely accepted in most recycling programs, aluminum foil can also be used for various purposes around the house.
+If you’re growing plants in the shade and would like to get a bit more light to them, arrange pieces of foil just behind your plants to reflect sunlight in their direction.
 You can also use leftover foil to create watertight packages for everything from seeds to photos.

 15. Unneeded DVDs, CDs, or Videotapes